 The Highland Railway owned the nearby Lochalsh Hotel.

 To the north, on the east side of the line, the signal box still stands, now in use as rentable accommodation.
 Kyle of Lochalsh Signal Box Accommodation .
+It was replaced by RETB operated from Dingwall in 1984.

 The Kyle Line Museum is based in the main station building.